 Zubeida Mustafa did her Masters in International Relations from the University of Karachi.
 She has also studied at the London School of Economics and Political Science.

-You can learn more about Zubeida Mustafa’s professional life.
+You can learn more about Zubeida Mustafa’s professional life and views by clicking on the links below.
 She was widely interviewed in the US which she visited in October 2012 to receive her award given by the International Women’s Media Foundation.
-Here are the links of her interviews and pictures in international media:
+Here are the links of her interviews and pictures in the international media:

 You can contact her through the Contact Us page.